mathcom/COMA/README.md

 --------------------------------------------------------------------------------------------
 ## SYSTEM REQUIERMENTS:

-- MTMR requires system memory larger than 8GB.
+- COMA requires system memory larger than 8GB.

-- (if GPU is available) MTMR requires GPU memory larger than 8GB.
+- (if GPU is available) COMA requires GPU memory larger than 8GB.

 --------------------------------------------------------------------------------------------